 The intent of the PGPA Rule requirement is for the annual performance statements to include factors that have contributed in both a positive and negative way to an entity’s performance.

 There may be events or external factors flagged in an entity’s corporate plan that were expected to affect an entity’s ability to deliver on the intended results.
 There may also be events or external factors which were unknown that may have impacted an entity's ability to achieve their purposes.
-The entity should discuss in its annual performance statements how such events or factors contributed to, or restricted, its performance in the reporting period.
+The entity should discuss in its annual performance statements how such events or factors may have contributed to, or restricted, its performance in the reporting period.

+These factors may include the extent that an entity’s cooperation with other organisations or bodies has impacted the entity’s performance.
 This cooperation may be in relation to any linked programs reported in the entity’s PBS, the organisations and bodies discussed in the entity’s corporate plan that are expected to make a significant contribution towards the entity’s purposes, or more broadly.

 Sensitive information

-If the accountable authority considers that the corporate plan contains confidential or commercially sensitive information, or sensitive information on national security matters that if published could prejudice the national security interest of the Commonwealth, a corporate plan may be prepared for publication on the entity’s website that excludes such matters (subsection 16E(4) of the PGPA Rule).
+If the accountable authority considers that the corporate plan contains confidential or commercially sensitive information, or sensitive information on national security matters that if published could prejudice the national security interest of the Commonwealth, a corporate plan may be prepared for publication on the entity’s website that excludes such matters (section 16E(4) of the PGPA Rule).

-If an entity has published a corporate plan which excludes matters under subsection 16E(4) of the PGPA Rule, it will need to produce an annual performance statements that is a direct acquittal of the performance measurement and reporting intentions identified in that corporate plan.
+If an entity has published a corporate plan which excludes matters under section 16E(4) of the PGPA Rule, it will need to produce annual performance statements that is a direct acquittal of the performance information in the published version of the corporate plan.

-This process for dealing with sensitive information also applies to government business enterprises that, under subsection 16E(4), have prepared and published a statement of corporate intent in place of a full corporate plan.
+This process for dealing with sensitive information also applies to government business enterprises that, under section 16E(4), have prepared and published a statement of corporate intent in place of a full corporate plan.
 That is, the annual performance statements will need to be acquitted against the published version of the corporate plan.

 Intelligence, security or listed law enforcement entities covered by the PGPA Act may seek exemption from the annual performance statements requirements.
 The Minister for Finance is able to, by written instrument, modify requirements of the PGPA Act for intelligence, security or listed law enforcement agencies in relation to preparing and publishing annual performance statements under section 39 of the PGPA Act (see paragraph 105D(3)(a) of the PGPA Act).
 The responsible minister must write to the Minister for Finance seeking such a modification.